raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 Version: 2020-04-16

 * Boot mode `0x0` will retry the SD boot if the SD card detect pin indicates that the card has been inserted or replaced.
-* The default boot mode is now `0xf41` which means continuously try SD then USB mass storage.
+* The default boot order is `0xf41` which means continuously try SD then USB mass storage.

 ### MAX_RESTARTS
 If the RESTART (`0xf`) boot mode is encountered more than MAX_RESTARTS times then a watchdog reset is triggered.
 This isn't recommended for general use but may be useful for test or remote systems where a full reset is needed to resolve issues with hardware or network interfaces.